FN-FAL113/MavenBuilds/README.md

 "Continous Integration/Deployment Service" for java maven packages

-Maven packages are uploaded to this repo unless builds repo is edited inside ```./resources/repos.json```<br>
+Maven packages are uploaded to this repo unless builds repo is edited inside ```./resources/repos.json```.<br>
-Defaults to ```mvn clean package```
+Defaults to ```clean package``` lifecycle build.

-## How it works
+## :interrobang: The Process

-### 1. Cloning
+### 1. Cloning builds and target repos
-This current build repo gets cloned and used as local directory<br/>
-for other target repos that will be worked on which are retrieved<br/>
-inside the ```./resources/repos.json file<br/>
+remote builds repo is cloned (first object inside resource file).

-Each index starting from index 1 are queued for cloning<br/>
+Each object (target repo) starting from index 1 inside resource<br/>
+file are looped for cloning, building and remote push.<br/><br/>
-If there are local repositories cached, it will be<br/>
+If there are existing local directories, it will be<br/>
 automatically deleted before starting the cloning process

 Cloned repositories directory:

-``./cloned_repos/{username}/<cloned repo dirs>``<br/>
+``./cloned_repos/{repoOwner}/<cloned repo dirs>``<br/>

-### 2. Setting pom final name
-Once a target repo gets cloned, the maven pom.xml for each repository<br/>
-is parsed as jsonObject where the build.finalName will be set<br/>
-as "project.name vproject.version" and be used as the package name<br/>
-for the jar after a successful maven lifecycle build

-### 3. Creation of build output directories
+### 2. Creation of build output directories for each target repo
-Before proceeding to maven lifecycle build, build output directories are created<br/>
+Before proceeding to maven lifecycle build, the latest commit hash from a target repo is fetched to check whether a commit hash named subdirectory exists.

+If commit hash subdirectory exist then maven lifecycle build is skipped<br/>
+else the build output directories are created inside the cloned builds<br/>
-inside the cloned builds repo where it takes the target repo owner username,<br/>
+repo where it takes the target repo object properties as subdirectories.
-repo name, branch and the current/latest commit hash as the subdirectories.

-<a name="builds_output_directory"></a>
+<a name="builds_output_directory">Builds Output Directory:</a>
 ```
-Build output Directory:

-./cloned_repos/{username}/{buildsRepo}/repos/{username}/{repo}/{branch}/{currentCommitHash}
+./cloned_repos/{buildsRepoOwner}/{buildsRepoName}/repos/{targetRepoOwner}/{targetRepoName}/{branch}/{latestCommitHash}
 ```

-If the current commit hash from the target repo exist as subdirectory<br/>
-then maven build for that specific repo will be skipped since there are no new commits<br/>

-### 4. Maven Build
+### 3. Building target repo
-After successfully creating the build output directories which means there are<br/>
-new commits from our target repository, a maven lifecycle build gets initiated using<br/>
-'clean package' as the command.
-The logs for the build gets outputted in the<br/>
+After successfully creating the build output directories if no commit hash subdirectory exist, a maven lifecycle build gets initiated using<br/> 'clean package' as the command.
+The build log gets created<br/>
-root directory of the target repo.
+in the root directory of the current target repo.

-### 5. Transferring build files
+### 4. Transferring target repo build files
-If the build for a repo is successfull then build files including the packaged<br/>
+If maven lifecycle build is successful then output files which are the packaged<br/>
-jar and build log else only log file get transferred to the aforementioned [cloned builds output directory](#builds_output_directory)<br/>
+jar and build log else get transferred to the aforementioned [cloned builds output directory](#builds_output_directory) else only log file will get transferred<br/>

-### 6. Commit to build repo
+### 5. Commit and push to builds repo
-Lastly, we commit our changes to the builds repo, the changes includes our<br/>
-transferred build files that are stored in the build output<br/>
+After looping the target repos, we commit and push any changes to the builds repo, these changes are any created commit hash directory where build files are transffered.<br/>
-directories which will get reflected upon git commit and git push.<br/>

 ## Assigning builds repo and target repos
 Inside ```./resources/repos.json```, where you will be adding the needed builds repo and target repos<br/>